Xtarrixe/Xtar.3DS/SIMULATORSforPC.md

 3. After extract, access Citra and activated on the device
 4. Actived advance after completed 3 steps before nightly -> citra-qt
-5. Ctrl=O to open ROMs, Double click to choose folders ROMs
+5. Ctrl+O to open ROMs, Double click to choose folders ROMs
 6. Have fun with your journeys